 Blood Pressure Screenings offered in conjunction with the Fire Department.

 - Nutrition/Meals on Wheels: The Senior Center's nutrition program, in collaboration with Minuteman Senior Services, offers lunch daily for a donation of $3.00, with monthly parties celebrating holidays, birthdays and special events.
 For individuals who have difficulty shopping and cooking on their own, Meals on Wheels are home delivered daily by volunteers

-Activities for citizens 60 years of age and older and those with disabilities, are found at the Lexington Senior Center, 1475 Massachusetts Avenue.
+Activities for citizens 60 years of age and older and those with disabilities, can be found at the Lexington Senior Center, which is moving to the new Community Center at 39 Marrett Road.
 Activities at the Senior Center are supported by the Council on Aging Board, appointed by the Town Manager, and the Friends of the Council on Aging, a group who raises funds and provides other support to the organization.
 The newsletter is published every other month, and all residents 65 and older are on the mailing list.
 For a schedule of this month's events and groups click on the Newsletter link in the left hand column.

 Classes/Shared Interests Groups: Programming is offered at the Senior Center, including volunteer led shared interest groups, fee-for-service classes, exercise and games.
 Lectures are offered on a variety of topics, including finance and legal issues.